nizpew/appusage-mentalhealth_data-analisys-with-ML/README.md

 ## Installation

-To run the Jupyter Notebook, you will need to have Python and Jupyter installed.
+To run the Jupyter Notebook, you will need to have R and Jupyter installed.
 You can set up your environment as follows:

 1. Clone this repository:
    ```bash